andreabellome/saturn_moon_tours/README.md

 To use the repository, one finds different test scripts.
 These are listed here:

-1. Test script 1: [st0_tisserand_graphs.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st2_modp_exploration.m), to plot TG for Saturn system
-2. Test script 2: [st1_database_generation.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st1_database_generation.m) to generate databases of VILTs and intersections on TG
+1. Test script 1: [st1_database_generation.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st1_database_generation.m) to generate databases of VILTs and intersections on TG
-3. Test script 3: [st2_modp_exploration.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st2_modp_exploration.m) to perform a full exploration with DP
+2. Test script 2: [st2_modp_exploration.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st2_modp_exploration.m) to perform a full exploration with DP

 More details are provided in the following sections.

-### Test script 1: Plot a Tisserand graph for Saturn system

-This simple test script is used to plot a Tisserand graph for Saturn system.
-The reference script is [st0_tisserand_graphs.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st2_modp_exploration.m).

-### Test script 2: Generating databases of VILTs and intersections on Tisserand graph
+### Test script 1: Generating databases of VILTs and intersections on Tisserand graph

 The reference script described here is: [st1_database_generation.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st1_database_generation.m).
 This is used to generate a database of VILTs and intersections on TG for Saturn sytem.